How to do Jalandhara Bandha (Throat Lock) - Steps, Benefits, and Precautions for Yogis

 Empty your lungs with a hearty exhalation and begin the bandha.

-Step 1: Inhale deeply and fill your lungs so that the rib cage protrudes.
-Once done, you will do the Jalandhara bandha as soon as you transition to internal retention.
+Inhale: Inhale deeply so that the rib cage protrudes.
+You will do the Jalandhara bandha as soon as you transition to internal breath retention (Antara kumbhaka).

-Step 2: Retain the inhaled breath (Antara kumbhaka).
-Perform the throat lock by lowering your chin as much as possible and raise your sternum (breastbone).
+Apply Throat Lock: As you hold your breath inside, do the throat lock by lowering your chin and raising your sternum (breastbone).
 The two may not touch if you are a beginner.
 Do the best you can without straining the neck.
 The rib cage should not cave in.

 Avoid performing Jalandhara bandha when tired, dizzy, or recovering from any injury to the upper body.
 Additionally, Jalandhara bandha is contraindicated in the following conditions -